HPSCTerrSys/eCLM/docs/users_guide/introduction/perturbation.md

 #### 2. Noise-Based Forcing Perturbation

+When having an ensemble run, the memory consumption is too large if the forcing data is perturbed one by one so that I get a file for each month for each member idea: perturb the forcings in the CLM sourcecode with a noise file.  for each perturbed variable (temperature, precipitation, longwave and shortwave radiation), a stream is introduced.

 Adds spatiotemporal noise to atmospheric forcing data for ensemble data assimilation.

 **Modified files:**
 - `shr_stream_mod.F90`